Fanfou02/Teaching-HEIGVD-RES-2017-Labo-SMTP/README.md

 In addition, your report SHOULD include (i.e. you will not have penalties if you don't provide the info, but if you want to add this project to your portfolio, it is worth doing it):

 * **A concise description of your implementation**: document the key aspects of your code.
 It is probably a good idea to start with a class diagram.
 Decide which classes you want to show (focus on the important ones) and describe their responsibilities in text.
-It is also certainly a good idea to include examples of dialogues between your client and a SMTP server (maybe you also want to include some screenshots here).
+It is also certainly a good idea to include examples of dialogues between your client and a MailRobot server (maybe you also want to include some screenshots here).

-* **Instructions for installing and using a mock SMTP server**.
-The user who wants to experiment with your tool but does not really want to send pranks immediately should be able to use a mock SMTP server.
+* **Instructions for installing and using a mock MailRobot server**.
+The user who wants to experiment with your tool but does not really want to send pranks immediately should be able to use a mock MailRobot server.
 For people who are not familiar with this concept, explain it to them in simple terms.
 Explain which mock server you have used and how you have set it up.

 ## Evaluation